junxit/us-congress-bills-113/metadata.md

 - 2014-07-31 — Placed on the House Calendar, Calendar No. 133.
 - 2014-07-31 — Reported (Amended) by the Committee on Armed Services.
 H. Rept.
 113-569.
 - 2014-07-31 — Reported (Amended) by the Committee on Armed Services.
 H. Rept.
 113-569.
+- 2014-09-08 — Rules Committee Resolution H. Res.
+715 Reported to House.
+Resolution provides for one hour of debate on H.R.
+5078 and specified amendments are in order.
+A motion to recommit with or without instructions is also in order.
+Resolution provides for one hour of debate on H. Res.
+644 and allows a motion to recommit, with or without instructions.
+- 2014-09-09 — Considered under the provisions of rule H. Res.
+715. (consideration: CR H7325-7335)
+- 2014-09-09 — DEBATE - The House proceeded with one hour of debate on H. Res.
+644.
+- 2014-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-09-09 — On agreeing to the resolution Agreed to by the Yeas and Nays: 249 - 163 (Roll no. 485). (text: CR H7325)
+- 2014-09-09 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 249 - 163 (Roll no. 485).(text: CR H7325)
+- 2014-09-09 — Resolution provides for one hour of debate on H.R.
+5078 and specified amendments are in order.
+A motion to recommit with or without instructions is also in order.
+Resolution provides for one hour of debate on H. Res.
+644 and allows a motion to recommit, with or without instructions.
+- 2014-09-09 — Rule H. Res.
+715 passed House.
+- 2014-09-09 — The previous question was ordered pursuant to the rule. (consideration: CR H7334-7335)
+- 2014-09-09 — The title of the measure was amended.
+Agreed to without objection.